-A protein-rich meal when breaking your fast at the start of the day will provide you with constant energy.
-If you rely on caffeine to wake you up, you’re simply depending on stress hormones, cortisol, adrenaline and noradrenaline to sustain you.
+A protein-rich meal at the start of your day will provide you with more constant energy than one solely from carbohydrate.
+Moreover, if you rely on caffeine alone to wake you up, you’re simply depending on stress hormones, cortisol, adrenaline and noradrenaline to perk you up and sustain you.

 It’s estimated that 20 - 30 % of older adults are dehydrated.
 Research has shown that the most significant effects of dehydration include decreased alertness, increased sleepiness, fatigue and confusion.
 In fact, a dehydration level of just 1%t can adversely affect cognitive performance!

 It’s not simply about the number of hours of sleep you get – deep and uninterrupted slumber is equally important.
 Deep and uninterrupted slumber is key, as is aiming to wake and rise more closely with the sun, every day of the week.
 For more tips on boosting energy through improved sleep, see our article on 22 Tips to Improve Sleep & Hormonal Health.